-Alumnus Shawn Young ’19 was invited to participate in BPI’s Community Engagement in Public Health & Education Internship stipend program on March 13, 2020 – the day that COVID shut everything down.
+Alumnus Shawn Young ’19 was invited to participate in BPI’s Community Engagement in Public Health & Public Education Internship stipend program on March 13, 2020 – the day that COVID shut everything down.
 His original proposal to run a reentry support group through Citizen Action was upended but he didn’t let the pandemic stop him.
 Shawn successfully organized dozens of rallies in the wake of the murder of George Floyd, organized the “Capital Region Freedom Tour” of the capital district’s jails, and in the midst of this all, he started his own organization: All Of Us Community Action Group.
 In the post below, Shawn describes his efforts over these last few months and the launch of his new organization.

 We are in historic times.
 Even so, what is happening in 2020 started before now, as did my journey toward this moment.
 Here in New York State, across the nation, and across the globe, people are living through the greatest of hardships and pain.
 Also during this time, people are demanding change, demanding justice.
 One might think that COVID-19 would make it near impossible to organize people and advocate for the very change that is needed.
 While challenging, it has not been impossible.
 Instead, during these times we have seen the greatest unity across intentional divisions.
 We have also maintained a constant presence and demand for justice, especially here in the Greater Capital Region of NY.